This post may contain affiliate links, please see the privacy policy for details.

 Italian pickled vegetables are great to make during the summer to enjoy the rest of the year.
 This Italian recipe for canning giardiniera uses no olive oil, so it is the perfect way to preserve your summer produce.
 You can skip the canning process, and store this giardiniera in the refrigerator for a month or two.
 I like using the Weck canning jars.

-How to Make This Homemade Giardiniera Recipe
+How to Make Giardiniera

 For more detailed instructions with weights and measurements, jump to the printable recipe card.